selwynpolit/d9book/book/debugging.md

 ![Breakpoint reached in debugging in PhpStorm](/images/breakpoint_reached.png)

 Once you accept the local path, you should see a highlighted line indicating the current line.
-The debug window will appear below showing the call stack
+The debug window will appear below, showing the call stack

 ![PhpStorm debug call stack](/images/debug_call_stack.png)